-US-China Trade Talks Restart Ahead of March Deadline
+U.S.-China Trade Talks Restart Ahead of March Deadline

 U.S. and Chinese officials have begun talks aimed at ending the trade war that has imposed hundreds of billions of dollars in tariffs over the past year.
 The U.S. is seeking concessions in Chinese business practices; in exchange it will eliminate tariffs recently imposed on Chinese goods.